Jericho Cruz: National team career

 Cruz was a part of the Philippines team that won the gold medal at the 2013 Southeast Asian Games basketball tournament in Naypyidaw, Myanmar.

-He has also represented the Northern Mariana Islands at the youth level, playing in the 2008 FIBA Oceania Youth Tournament leading CNMI to a sixth-place finish and in the process, was voted as one of the tournament's Top 5 players, and in the 2010 Micronesian Games.
+He has also represented the Northern Mariana Islands at the youth level, playing in the 2008 FIBA Oceania Youth Tournament leading CNMI to a sixth-place finish and in the process, was voted as one of the tournament's Top 5 players.
+At the 2010 Micronesian Games, Cruz played for the Guam national team and won a gold medal.
 In January 2020, Cruz received a call-up to play for Guam at the 2022 FIBA Asia Cup qualifiers.